NoriKaneshige/Problem_Solving_Patterns/README.md

 console.log(isSubsequence('abc', 'acb')); // false (order matters)
 ```

+> Sliding Window Pattern: :wink:
-// Write a function called maxSubarraySum which accepts an array of integers and a number called n.
+> Write a function called maxSubarraySum which accepts an array of integers and a number called n.
-// The function should calculate the maximum sum of n consecutive elements in the array.
+> The function should calculate the maximum sum of n consecutive elements in the array.

-// naive, really inefficinet
+> naive, really inefficinet
 ``` js
 function maxSubarraySum(arr, num) {
   if ( num > arr.length){